-However, there is still significant unknowns in stem cell science and they cannot be used to treat all medical conditions or diseases.
-The current applications and methods of treatments are quite often exaggerated by some doctors or media who do not fully understand limitations of the cellular science and especially by stem cell hospitals looking to capitalize on a hype by promising treatments to patients with severe chronic conditions or genetic defects.
-The information we provide on our website is intended to help our patients understand both the limitations and potential of cellular therapy and to help perspective patients spot inconsistencies and/or misinformation being widely circulated by doctors offering unproven or unethical treatments.
+However, there is still significant unknowns in stem cell science, and they cannot be used to treat all medical conditions or diseases.
+The current applications and methods of treatments are quite often exaggerated by some doctors or media who do not fully understand limitations of the cellular science and especially by stem cell hospitals looking to capitalize on hype by promising treatments to patients with severe chronic conditions or genetic defects.
+The information we provide on our website is intended to help our patients understand both the limitations and potential of cellular therapy and to help prospective patients spot inconsistencies or misinformation being widely circulated by doctors offering unproven or unethical treatments.

 The more patients know about their underlying health or disease, the better they will be to identify the best overall treatment options available to them.
 For example, patients with certain types of blood cancer require blood-forming cell transplants as the disease requires these specific cell types to do what they are designed to do.
 Patients with diabetes would not benefit from blood-forming stem cell transplants as their underlying issues is with the pancreas and not with blood itself.
 One size does not fit all when it comes to cellular therapies.